The Top Eight Alternative 3D Printer Filaments

 As 3D printing is becoming more and more wide spread, various FDM machines are being produced to accomodate the needs of manufacturers and customers.
 For these machines there are the “standard” plastics such as pure ABS, PLA and PET.
-However, there are also quite a few alternative 3D printer filaments to play around with.
+However, it is also possible to have an alternative 3D printer filament.
 A lot of these are hybrid materials.
 This time we have collected a list of some of the most interesting and fun alternative 3D printer filaments.
 We have previously made a list collecting the craziest materials used for 3D printing.
 However, this ranking is focused on filaments to provide you an alternative to the more standard ones.

 1. Coffee 3D printer filament